software-engineering-at-home/branding/README.md

 ## Logos

-Gold version of logo using new palette; presented in SVG format:
+Logo using palette on transparent background; presented in SVG format:

 | Size | Logo |
 | - | - |